AwesomesauceLabs/piglet-manual/index.md

 you attempt to load a Draco-compressed glTF file without installing DracoUnity, the glTF import will fail with an error in the Unity console.

-Finally, if you plan to use Draco compression for your game assets, you will probably need to preprocess the glTF files yourself.
+Finally, if you plan to use Draco-compressed meshes for your models, you will probably need to preprocess the glTF files yourself.
 At the time of writing (May 2021), most glTF files available on the web use uncompressed meshes, including the glTF files downloaded from [Sketchfab](https://sketchfab.com).
-For Draco-compressing glTF files, I recommend using the [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html) command line tool, as detailed in [Draco-compressing Your glTF Files](#draco-compressing-your-gltf-files).
+I recommend using the [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html) command line tool to compress the meshes in your glTF files, as detailed in [Draco-compressing Your glTF Meshes](#draco-compressing-your-gltf-meshes).

 ### Installing DracoUnity